What is a biological pathway?

 How can biological pathway information improve health?

-Researchers currently are using information about biological pathways to develop new and better drugs.
-It likely will take some time before we routinely see drugs that are specifically designed using the pathway approach.
-However, doctors are already beginning to use pathway information to more effectively choose and combine existing drugs.
+Researchers currently are using information about biological pathways to develop new and more effective drugs.
+It likely will take some time before we routinely see specifically designed drugs that are based on information about biological pathways.
+However, doctors are already beginning to use pathway information to choose and combine existing drugs more effectively.

 Why are cancer researchers excited about biological pathways?

-Take the case of cancer.
-Until recently, many had hoped that most types of cancers were driven by a single genetic error and could be treated by designing drugs to target those specific errors.
+Until recently, many researchers hoped that most forms of cancer were driven by single genetic mutations and could be treated by drugs that target those specific mutations.
 Much of that hope was based on the success of imatinib (Gleevec), a drug that was specifically designed to treat a blood cancer called chronic myeloid leukemia (CML).
 CML occurs because of a single genetic glitch that leads to the production of a defective protein that spurs uncontrolled cell growth.
 Gleevec binds to that protein, stopping its activity and producing dramatic results in many CML patients.

-The complexity of the findings appears daunting.
-Instead of attempting to discover ways to attack one well-defined genetic enemy, researchers now faced the prospect of fighting lots of little enemies.
 Fortunately, this complex view can be simplified by looking at which biological pathways are disrupted by the genetic mutations.
-Rather than designing dozens of drugs to target dozens of mutations, drug developers could focus their attentions on just two or three biological pathways.
-Patients could then receive the one or two drugs most likely to work for them based on the pathways affected in their particular tumors.
+With further research on biological pathways and the genetic profiles of particular tumors, drug developers might be able to focus their attention on just two or three pathways.
+Patients could then receive the one or two drugs most likely to repair the pathways affected in their particular tumors.